spencertipping/bash-lambda/README.md

 # Bash lambda

 Real lambda support for bash (a functionally complete hack).
-Includes a set of functions for functional programming, list allocation and traversal, and concurrent mark/sweep garbage collection with weak reference support.
+Includes a set of functions for functional programming, list allocation and traversal, futures, closure serialization, and concurrent mark/sweep garbage collection with weak reference support.

 ## NOTE